Accio/revbayes.github.io/tutorials/fbd_range/index.md

 <!-- Before specifying the moves and priors on the model parameters, create a workspace variable called `mvi`.
 This variable is an iterator that will build a vector containing all of the MCMC moves used to propose new states for every stochastic node in the model graph.
-Each time a new move is added to the vector, `mvi` will be incremented by a value of 1.
+Each time a new move is added to the vector, `mvi` will be incremented by a value of 1.--> Before specifying the moves and priors on the model parameters, create a vector called `moves`.
+This vector will contain all of the MCMC moves used to propose new states for every stochastic node in the model graph.
+Each time a new move is added to the vector, the vector length will increase by a value of 1.

-    mvi = 1
+    moves = VectorMoves()

 Next define a constant node representing the rate hyperparameter of the exponential prior distributions on your diversification parameters.